Seoul vows to move families from 'Parasite'-style basement homes after flooding deaths – KION546

 “In the future, in Seoul, basements and semi-basements (banjihas) will not be allowed to be used for residential purposes,” the Seoul city government said in a statement on Wednesday.

-However, experts say the government’s promise overlooks larger problems that persist beyond the basement walls, of skyrocketing living costs that force the most vulnerable people to seek shelter in substandard housing that’s vulnerable to floods and heat — some of the worst affects of climate change.
+However, experts say the government’s promise overlooks larger problems that persist beyond the basement walls, of skyrocketing living costs that force the most vulnerable people to seek shelter in substandard housing susceptible to floods and heat — some of the worst effects of climate change.

 Bunkers to boom